jackdb/pgjdbc-test-vm/README.md

     hostssldb=>

-Remeber that the password for the "test" user is "test".
+Remember that the password for the "test" user is "test".

 ### How do I use it to test the JDBC driver?